Gold Digger (Kanye West song): Commercial performance

 "Gold Digger" debuted at number 92 on the US Billboard Hot 100 for the issue dated July 30, 2005, before reaching number 19 over a month later.
 The song then leapt 18 places to top the Hot 100 and end the 14-week number one reign of singer Mariah Carey's "We Belong Together", while blocking her single "Shake It Off" directly from the summit.
-"Gold Digger" amassed over 80,500 downloads and experienced the largest radio airplay gain for that week, as well as giving West his first number-one single and Foxx his second on the Hot 100.
+"Gold Digger" amassed over 80,500 downloads and experienced the largest radio airplay gain for that week, as well as giving West his first number-one single as a lead artist and Foxx his second on the Hot 100.
 The song spent 10 consecutive weeks atop the Hot 100, standing as one of the longest reigns in the chart's history as of 2021.
 This also made the song the second longest number-one of 2005, behind "We Belong Together", and it was dethroned by Chris Brown's single "Run It!".
 For the year, "Gold Digger" ranked as the sixth most popular song on the Hot 100.
 By 2009, the song stood as the chart's third biggest hit that was released by The Island Def Jam Music Group.
 On the decade-end chart for the 2000s, it ranked as the ninth most popular song on the Hot 100.
-As of May 31, 2018, the song is West's largest hit of all time on the Hot 100, while it stands as the 63rd biggest hit across the chart's 60-year history up to that year.
+As of May 31, 2018, the song is West's largest hit of all time on the Hot 100, while it stands as the 70th biggest hit across the chart's 65-year history up to that year.